Hilltops Council area

-Income statistics in Hilltops Council area, when analysed with other data sources, such as Age structure, Qualifications, Hours worked and Occupations, help to evaluate the economic opportunities and socio-economic status of Hilltops Council area.
+Income statistics the Hilltops Council area, when analysed with other data sources, such as Age structure, Qualification , Hours worked and Occupations , help to evaluate the economic opportunities and socio-economic status of the Hilltops Council area.
 This also indicates what knowledge and skill levels industry can draw upon locally.

 Australian Bureau of Statistics (ABS) – Census 2016 – by usual residence

 |Gross weekly individual income||Number||%||NSW%|